zhenyaonu/linear-algebra/README.md

 ### HW6
 - Determinant of Special Matrices
 - Spectral Theory
-- Other material: *Note on Jordan Form 1* and *Note on Jordan Form 2*
+- Other material: *Note on Jordan Form 1*, *Note on Jordan Form 2*, *Note on Minimal Polynomials and Jordan Normal Forms*